Why Businesses Want to Launch a Shop Inside Chat

 In contrast, Botami provides a fully managed infrastructure where:

-- No coding is required to launch or manage the store
+- No coding is required to launch or manage the shop

 - No servers or hosting need to be configured